 - Naming conventions for directories that will contain database copies

-- How often to make copies of databases
+- Schedule of how often to make copies of databases

 - Any post-processing of database copy destination directories, for example, compressing them with an external tool or moving them to a remote location